saltyrtc/saltyrtc-meta/Task-WebRTC.md

 channel), the following changes MUST be applied:

-* Each data channel instance SHALL have its own cookie, overflow number and sequence number, for incoming messages.
+* Each data channel instance SHALL have its own cookie, overflow number and sequence number for incoming messages.
 * Source and destination addresses SHALL NOT processed or validated.
 * Overflow number and sequence number SHALL NOT be validated to ensure unordered and unreliable wrapped data channels can function properly.